 In this tutorial, we will discuss Python custom exceptions and when to create one of them.
 There are many kinds of exceptions in Python.
 Most of them are built-in, and some come with third-party libraries.

 Here, the third-party exceptions mean when we install any module or package from the third party using pip install , and if that exception is related to the specific libraries, that exception is known as a third-party library exception.

 However, Python provides a feature by which we can make our own exceptions and give them any name.
 These exceptions are also known as user-defined exceptions.

 With the help of a class, we can create our own exceptions.
 The one thing to note here is that the class we create to make our own exception should be a child or subclass of Exception.
 At last, to create a custom exception, we must inherit the in-built Exception class.

 class OurException(Exception): # inheriting Exception pass inp = int(input("Enter 2: ")) if inp !=2: raise OurException("We ask you to enter 2")

 Enter 2: 3 Traceback (most recent call last): raise OurException("We ask you to enter 2") __main__.OurException: We ask you to enter 2

-When we work on a big project we create our own exception, there this technique comes very handy, even when developers create libraries for python so in their package they create a separate python file which contains all custom errors.
+When we work on a big project, we create our own exceptions; this technique is very handy.
+Even when developers create libraries for Python, in their package, they create a separate Python file that contains all custom errors.

-Let’s upgrade the code that we have written above, now we will ask the user to enter a number and the program execute again and again until the user enters 2 in the input box.
+Let’s upgrade the code we have written above, now, we will ask the user to enter a number, and the program will execute again and again until the user enters 2 in the input box.

 class Not_2_Error(Exception): pass while True: try: inp = int(input("Enter 2: ")) if inp != 2: raise Not_2_Error("Please Enter 2") else: break #It will break the while loop except Not_2_Error: print("You entered a wrong Number we asked for 2, you have entered:", inp) print("You have entered 2 now program terminate here")